-How to Drive from Jasper to Banff
+About the Drive from Jasper to Banff (or Banff to Jasper)

-To get from Jasper town to Banff town you will drive a scenic road through Jasper National Park and straight into Banff National Park.
+To get from Jasper to Banff you will drive a scenic road through Jasper National Park and straight into Banff National Park.
 Start off by driving on the Icefields Parkways (Highway 93) heading south from Jasper.

 This road winds its way through valleys, next to waterfalls, and through some of the most beautiful places in all of Canada.

 Highway 93 turns into Highway 1 at the overpass with Lake Louise.
 Continue on Highway 1 until you reach Banff.
 To be honest, driving from Jasper to Banff is pretty straightforward, and with the help of Google maps, you won’t get lost!

 How long does it take to drive from Jasper to Banff?